neilmunday/slurm-mail/README.md

 Customising E-mails
 -------------------

 Slurm-Mail uses Python's [string.Template](https://docs.python.org/3/library/string.html#template-strings) class to create the e-mails it sends.
-Under Slurm-Mail's `conf.d` directory you will find the following files that you can edit to customise e-mails to your needs.
+Under Slurm-Mail's `conf.d/templates` directory you will find the following files that you can edit to customise e-mails to your needs.

 | Filename          | Purpose                                                       |
 | ----------------- | ------------------------------------------------------------- |